Domain V: Collaborate with Clients to Apply a Contextualized, Systemic Lens to Case Conceptualization

 Change is most likely to occur when counsellors negotiate actively with clients to set both the preferred outcomes and the processes through which change will occur.
 Within the CRSJ counselling model (Collins, 2015), Core Competency 15 focuses the collaborative efforts of counsellor and client on identifying the most culturally responsive and socially just change processes, which may include targeted change in the contexts of the client’s live experiences.
 Based on the process of case conceptualization, learners can identify the most appropriate locus of intervention, including potential systems level change (Ratts & Pedersen, 2014; Ratts, Singh, Nassar-McMillan, Butler, & McCullough, 2015).
 I encourage learners to consider multilevel interventions at the microlevel (e.g., individuals, couples, families); mesolevel (e.g., schools, organizations, communities); or macrolevel (e.g., broader social, economic, and political systems), and to collaborate actively with clients to establish change processes that are culturally responsive and socially just.
 This may involve adapting traditional counselling theories, critiquing counselling processes for their cultural relevance and responsivity, and expanding counsellor roles to be more fully responsive (Arthur & Collins, 2016; Houshmand, Spanierman, & De Stephano, 2017).

 Religion and spirituality have only recently begun to be centralized in discussions of multicultural counselling competency.
 Review the Spiritual Competencies put out by the Association for Spiritual, Ethical, and Religious Values in Counseling (2009).
+Notice that these competencies apply broadly to working with clients from all religious or spiritual perspectives (etic approach); however, they also embed the expectation that counsellors will honour and create space to integrate each client’s worldviews (emic approach) into counselling practice.

 Apply the spiritual competencies to your critical discussion of the following case scenario.